crimsonFig/AudioSurfer_Game_AI/README.md

 3. filter and transform the objects location data into a feature vector
    * the feature vector's composition can be found in the section below (Information and Notes for Geeks)
 4. capture the keyboard arrow-key input and add it to the current feature vector
-5. feed the feature vector to the LTSMM and get the resulting predicted feature vector
+5. feed the feature vector to the LSTMM and get the resulting predicted feature vector
 6. extract the predicted arrow-key to be pushed from the predicted feature vector
 7. give the predicted arrow-key as a keyboard input to the computer on our behalf
 8. repeat